Oasis-NEU/f24-group1/README.md

-# NAMETBD
+# NEU Bites

-NAMETBD is a web application designed to help Northeastern University students discover nearby food options.
+NEU Bites is a web application designed to help Northeastern University students discover nearby food options.
 By leveraging semantic search and a PostgreSQL database, the platform provides personalized dish recommendations based on user prompts.

 ## Features